Huck's Defeat: Preliminaries

-Huck's style in the Catawba River Valley was to rough-up backcountry women, confiscate food and horses, and generally threaten prison and death to any who dared resist the British.
-This simply encouraged more men to join the rebels, who were organizing a militia brigade under Brigadier General Thomas Sumter.
+Huck's coarse manner and rough treatment of people in the Catawba River Valley prompted more men to join the rebels, who were organizing a militia brigade under Brigadier General Thomas Sumter.
 On July 11, 1780, Huck raided the home of the partisan leader Captain John McClure on Fishing Creek in present-day Chester County, caught his brother and brother-in-law with newly made bullets, and sentenced them to hang as traitors at sunrise the next day.
-Huck's detachment, consisting of about 35 British Legion dragoons, 20 New York Volunteers, and 60 Loyalist militia, then advanced once more into the New Acquisition and arrived at the plantation of another Whig militia leader, Colonel William Bratton, later that evening.
+Huck's detachment, consisting of about 35 British Legion dragoons, 20 soldiers of the New York Volunteers, and 60 Loyalist militia, then advanced once more into the New Acquisition and arrived at the plantation of another Patriot militia leader, Colonel William Bratton, later that evening.
 Shortly thereafter, one of Huck's soldiers put a reaping hook to the neck of Col. Bratton's wife, Martha, in an unsuccessful attempt to discover Bratton's whereabouts.
-Huck's second-in-command, Lieutenant William Adamson of the New York Volunteers, intervened and disciplined the offending Loyalist soldier.
+Huck's second-in-command intervened and disciplined the offending Loyalist soldier.
 Huck next arrested three elderly neighbors of the Brattons, including Col. Bratton's older brother Robert, and told them they too would be executed the next day.
+William Bratton Jr. recollected these details more than half a century later in an unpublished manuscript.
+At the time of the events, he was a six-year-old “clinging to his mothers dress and transfixed with horror and fright”.

-Huck then proceeded a quarter of a mile southeast of Bratton's plantation to the neighboring house of an elderly Whig named James Williamson, where he and his approximately 115 men made camp for the night.
+Huck then proceeded a quarter of a mile southeast of Bratton's plantation to the neighboring house of an elderly Patriot named James Williamson, where he and his approximately 115 men made camp for the night.
 The five prisoners were secured in a corncrib to await execution.

 Battle

 With intelligence provided by John McClure's younger sister, Mary, and a Bratton family slave named Watt, the loosely organized Patriot forces swarmed after Huck.
 About 150 arrived in the vicinity of Williamson's plantation that night, commanded by experienced militia officers.
 After a brief reconnaissance and some discussion, they agreed to attack Huck from three directions simultaneously.

 Huck's security was extremely lax.
 Shortly after sunrise, at least two of the Patriot groups managed to attack simultaneously.
-The British and Loyalist troops were caught completely by surprise; many were still asleep.
+Huck's troops were caught completely by surprise; many were still asleep.
 The partisans rested their rifles on a split rail fence, from which "they took unerring and deadly aim" at their opponents as they emerged.
 Huck mounted a horse to rally his troops and was shot in the head by John Carroll, who had loaded two balls in his rifle.
-Some of the Loyalists surrendered while others fled, hotly pursued by Whigs seeking vengeance.
+Some of the Loyalists surrendered while others fled, hotly pursued by Patriots seeking vengeance.
 Tory losses were very high.
 Tarleton later reported that only twenty-four men escaped.
 Patriot losses were one killed and one wounded; the five prisoners were also released from the corncrib unharmed.